 How to Reinstall WordPress (The Correct Way)

 There might be several reasons why you stumbled upon this article.
 Maybe you’re having issues with your WordPress website like errors you don’t know how to fix, or worse, maybe your site got hacked.
 Or, you just want a fresh start for your site.
-Whichever the reason, we got your back!
-Continue reading to find out how to reinstall WordPress.
+Whatever the reason, we’ve got your back!
+Continue reading to find out how to reinstall WordPress without losing content.

 Reinstalling WordPress via Administrative Dashboard